AmanMahato08/EXCEL-PROJECT/README.md

 7. Which Title generated the strongest Profit Margin in the entire sample (across all years)?
 8. Which of the 10 countries generated the lowest average IMDb scores?
 9.  what are the Top 5 most budgeted Genre Movies ?
+10. What is the Highest distribution of movie titles by country in the IMDb database?

 # Inquiry Insight: A Journey Through Answers
 1. According to database japanese movies produced in English are